-The officers listed in Section 3.3 hereunder have not engaged in any prior misconduct or experienced refusal or suspension from licensing or professional membership.
+None of the officers listed in section 3.3 hereunder have displayed any prior misconduct, or experienced refusal or suspension from licensing or professional membership.

-Neither Renew Power Group (RPG) nor Peterborough Solar Farm has breached any statutory obligations, committed any criminal or civil offence or been successfully prosecuted under any applicable legislation in its operating jurisdiction.
-None of the Officers listed have engaged in any prior misconduct or experienced refusal or suspension from licensing or professional membership.
+Neoen International SAS has not breached any statutory obligations, committed any criminal or civil offence or been successfully prosecuted under any applicable legislation in its operating jurisdiction.

-None of the RPG Directors have been disqualified from managing corporations under the Corporations Act 2001.
+None of Hornsdale Power Reserve Pty Ltd's Directors have been disqualified from managing corporations under the Corporations Act 2001.

 None of the Officers listed have an actual or potential conflict of interest likely to affect their ability to carry out their role.

 The Applicant, through the proposed structure, has demonstrated competence in managing a generation business.

-RPG has an established code of conduct, policies and procedures applicable to Directors, managers and employees
+The Neoen group has an established code of conduct, policies and procedures applicable to Directors, managers and employees.